NOW ACCEPTING APPLICATIONS FOR THE 2020 SEASON

 - Spend a week in the Natural History Museum developing skills in exhibit interpretation and animal care

 - Have the opportunity to attend all MMA educational opportunities free-of-charge including open nights at the observatory, science lecture series, historical walks, and night hikes.

 - Build a resource binder of your lessons and activities to take with you at the end of the summer

-- Experience summer life on one of the most beautiful islands in the United States and
+- Experience summer life on one of the most beautiful islands in the US including kayaking, hiking, snorkeling, and biking

 - Develop friendships that will last a lifetime.

 - Work with a co-teacher and Education staff to plan and write unique lessons for children ages 3.5 – 16 years each week